Here you will get the fundamental concepts of acids, alkalies, and pH value (concepts, measurements, & examples).

 Measuring pH using universal indicator solution

 The approximate pH of a solution can be measured using a universal indicator solution.
 A few drops of the indicator are added to the solution.
-The colour is compared to a colour chart to give the approximate pH of the solution (Figure 2).
+The color is compared to a color chart to give the approximate pH of the solution (Figure 2).

 Measuring pH using pH probe

 A more accurate way of finding the pH of a solution is to use a pH probe (Figure 3).
 There are different types but the probe is dipped into the solution and the pH shown on the display, often to 1 or 2 decimal places.